ricardo0100/BlackList/README.md

 The app goal is to be a simple, but awesome, to do list app.

 ### Project Structure
-- Model: Data model and some data rules validation
+- **Model**: Data model and some data rules validation
-- ViewModel: Business rules
+- **ViewModel**: Business rules
-- View: View Controllers and Views
+- **View**: View Controllers and Views
+- **Dependency manager**: For now I'm trying not to use external libraries so I can learn the core concepts.
+But I'll probably have to use CocoaPods or Carthage soon

 ### Tests and CI